takonguina/PadelArena/README.md

 - 🇩🇪 German
 - 🇵🇹 Portuguese

-Thanks to the i18n library, you can use the application in the language of your choice!
+Thanks to the i18n library, you can use the application in the language based on your language's mobile.

 ## Work in Progress